The Pallas Cat or Manul: Facts, Conservation, and Toxoplasmosis

 Toxoplasmosis in Domestic and Pallas Cats

 As in humans, a toxoplasmosis infection in domestic cats may not cause any symptoms or ill effects.
-Indoor cats are much less likely to develop toxoplasmosis than outdoor cats, since the infection is transmitted through infected prey animals and raw meat.
-In addition, it's more likely that humans will become infected by toxoplasmosis when they eat undercooked meat than from cat feces.
-There are some precautions that should be taken when cleaning a cat's litter box, however, since during certain stages of the infection the parasite can be passed out of the cat's digestive tract into its feces.
-In addition, pregnant women should be cautious while gardening, since plants and the soil may be contaminated by cat feces.
+Indoor cats are much less likely to develop toxoplasmosis than outdoor ones, since the infection is transmitted through infected prey animals and raw meat.

 It's thought that Pallas cats are so susceptible to the toxoplasmosis parasite because they've never encountered it in their cold, relatively germ-free native environment and their bodies haven't developed any immunity to the parasite.
 The captive adults often survive toxoplasmosis and may become carriers of the parasite, but the kittens, who have immature immune systems, may die.